 Children's groups

-Prices for the activities described below are in addition to Citadel admission
+Prices for the activities described below, in addition to Citadel admission

-For reservations, no more than one visit/workshop per child from May to July and subject to the availability of mediators.
+For reservations, no more than one tour or workshop per child from May through July, subject to the availability of docents.

 No results